 In the 1980s Republicans altered this equation.
 Oh, they still want the Government to put out money, just not to those who must spend it, the middle class and poor, but to those who will invest it, the already wealthy and Corporations.
 Those investments will create jobs and the wealth from those investments will trickle down to the rest of us at the bottom of the financial pyramid.
 Kinda makes you feel like a fire hydrant outside a Veterinarian’s office except they get more trickle.

 How has that worked out?
 Trickle down somehow became trickle up.
-1980 to 2007 saw a 1.2 trillion dollar shift of money from the middle class and poor to the coffers of the wealthy and the profit margins of huge corporations and businesses.
+1980 to 2020 saw Republicans pass several of these ‘tax cuts’.
+Each a 1.2 trillion dollar shift of money from the middle class and poor to the coffers of the wealthy and the profit margins of huge corporations and businesses.
 What happened to the middle class and poor?
-They experienced a flat line of wages that when adjusted for inflation have not risen during the entire period.
-This change in economic policy brought us the Great Recession of 2007.
+They ended up paying for the Government and experienced a flat line of wages that when adjusted for inflation have not risen during the entire period.
+This change in economic policy brought us several recessions and the Great Recession of 2007.

-Since the recession the Republicans have done everything in their power to inhibit the recovery.
+After the recession the Republicans did everything in their power to inhibit the recovery.
 They continue to push the notion that to recover we must still give money to the wealthy to invest and those investments will create jobs.
-The problem with that is investors are not going to invest until our economic situation improves.
+The problem with that is investors are not going to invest until our economic situation improves and one of the first things they did after regaining power in 2016 was to pass another trillion plus tax cut for the wealthy but that money also will not be invested.
 There is not enough demand for Joe Smith’s widgets because people do not have enough extra money to buy Joe’s widgets.
 Not enough demand for Joe to build another factory and hire more people to make more widgets!
-All that money is sitting in some corporation’s bank account waiting for things to get better so people can buy what the corporations make.
+All that money is sitting in some corporation’s bank account waiting for things to get better and people can buy what the corporations make.

 We all get rich, not just a few!
 Our lives improve and the spending of the people and Government in improving lives and paying our bills keeps the economy rolling right along!
 That’s how you spend your way to prosperity!